meta-llama/llama-stack/docs/source/community/governance.md

 Some changes do not require an RFC:
 *   Reorganizing or refactoring code or documentation
-*   Improvements that tackle objective quality criteria (speedup, better browser support)
+*   Improvements that tackle objective quality criteria (speedup, bug fixes)
 *   Changes noticeable only by contributors or maintainers

 If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a